New York's $6.5 Billion Stealthcare Tax

 • Subsidies for Medical Malpractice Insurance

-• A significant portion, projected at $5 billion annually, goes towards a Medicaid subsidy.
+• A significant portion, approximately $5 billion annually, goes towards a Medicaid subsidy.
 This shift towards subsidizing Medicaid was not part of HCRA’s original intention.

-The proposed “NYS Health Care Tax Reform Act” offers a comprehensive solution.
-It repeals the unfair taxes and replaces them with a broad-based, equitable system that incentivizes good employer behavior while ensuring public health programs remain fully funded.
+Legislation sponsored by Assemblyman Andrew Hevesi and Senator Jessica Ramos offers a comprehensive, revenue-neutral solution.
+The bill repeals unfair HCRA taxes and replaces them with a broad-based, equitable system that incentivizes good employer behavior while ensuring public health programs remain fully funded.

 ❌ Regional Covered Lives Assessments